JamesRandall/FormSharp/README.md

 Best to speak to me first as I'm changing things a lot at the moment.

 ## License

-MIT - see the LICENSE file.
+Available under MIT.
+See the [LICENSE](https://github.com/jamesrandall/formSharp/tree/LICENSE) file.